‘So alone’: As NATO countries end their Kabul airlift, many interpreters, embassy staffers and drivers are left behind

 “We wish we could have stayed longer and rescued everyone who was so desperate to leave,” Eyre said.
 “That we could not is truly heartbreaking, but the circumstances on the ground rapidly deteriorated.”

-Prime Minister Justin Trudeau, who has come under severe criticism for what critics call the government’s slapdash response, has pledged to resettle a total of 20,000 Afghans in the “coming months and years,” including human rights defenders, journalists and women leaders.
+Canadian Prime Minister Justin Trudeau, who has come under severe criticism for what critics call the government’s slapdash response, has pledged to resettle a total of 20,000 Afghans in the “coming months and years,” including human rights defenders, journalists and female leaders.

 Germany initially said only those who worked for its military or government in the past two years were eligible, later expanding that to those employed since 2013 amid outcry.